There are so many fun and exciting things to do on Nantucket, and you don't have to worry about breaking the bank! Most of the best ones are free!

 Kiteboarding, Wakeboarding & Hydrofoiling Lessons and and Instruction

 I LOVE whales, and there is something so amazing and awe-inspiring about seeing one up close!
-If you love whales, consider a cruise with the experienced guides of Explore Nantucket for an informative, entertaining, and excciting cruise.
+If you love whales, consider a cruise with the experienced guides of Shearwater Excursions for an informative, entertaining, and exciting cruise.

 Shearwater Excursions is Yankee Magazine's Pick for the best Eco Tours, Whale Watches and Seal Cruises!